Scott123454/Instagram-Replica/README.md

 -Users can 'order prints' of images through the Stripe API

--Users can 'like' posts by clicking a heart symbol which is updated without a page refresh using websockets
+-Users can 'like' posts by clicking a heart symbol which is updated without a page refresh using Ajax and post requests using Web Sockets